sashatanase/Resume-2026/README.md

 - Proposed and validated a third major iteration of the tBTC bridge based on user insights, introducing a dual-experience model with a fast consumer bridge and a slower, yield-bearing LP bridge.
 While not shipped, the proposal influenced internal strategy discussions around liquidity provisioning, scalability, and perceived PMF.

 - Improved the tBTC Node Operator experience by redesigning client-code UX and documentation.
 Created a custom research methodology of which I am very proud, by combining diary studies and interviews to evaluate real-world setup and maintenance workflows, reducing setup-related issues by approximately 30% and improving operator-reported clarity.
+[Study here](https://docs.google.com/presentation/d/1JQfnICfp-pXvfU6S1CFXqmF4Gh7RdVi-pBVUFOxPM8s/edit?usp=sharing)

 - Partnered with the CEO on a service blueprint initiative to optimize internal workflows across product, engineering, research, and operations.
 This work clarified ownership, reduced cross-team friction, and improved delivery speed by an estimated 15–20%.